lukwol/navigation/README.md

 ## Installation

-Currently `cm-navigation` can be installed only via local Maven or [Jitpack](https://jitpack.io/) repositories.
+Currently `cmnav` can be installed only via local Maven or [Jitpack](https://jitpack.io/) repositories.

 Installation via Jitpack is recommended but provides only a few native targets, install to local maven in order to use more native targets.

 ### MavenLocal

 Step 1.
-Clone or download `cm-navigation` repository
+Clone or download `cmnav` repository

 Step 2.
 Build and publish to local Maven repository by running: